 Individuals with a heightened intolerance to products and the environment are said to have sensitive skin.
 They may experience redness, discomfort, bumps and irritation.

 Causes of sensitivity include: Skin disorders like eczema or rosacea; overly dry skin due to a compromised hydrolipid barrier; over exposure to irritants like wind, sun and harsh topical ingredients.
 In all cases, the skin’s moisture barrier is impaired, which leads to dryness and irritation.

 Sebum (oil) is produced to protect our skin, making it waterproof and preventing it from becoming dry.
 Oil glands produce sebum that moves through the lining of each pore and then onto the skin’s surface.
 If overproduced, that oil mixes with dead skin cells in the pore and causes clogging and swelling.

-Large pores can also be a result of an aging skin.
+Large pores can also be a result of an ageing skin.
 The production of collagen and elastin decreases with age and a loss of elasticity makes the pores appear larger.
 Gender and genetics are also factors.
 Men generally have larger pores than women, although hormonal fluctuations in females may contribute to enlarged pores.

 Oily skin is caused by the overproduction of sebum (oil) and is associated with acne (pimples), large pores, blackheads and a noticeable shine to the skin.
 Genetics and hormones play a key role in how much oil our skin produces.